PositiveZahid/PositiveZahid/README.md

 ## About Me
 Hello there!
 I am Md.
 Zahidul Islam, a Software Engineer based in Dhaka, Bangladesh.
 I have a strong passion for web development and take pride in creating efficient and user-friendly applications.
-I am currently employed at Dhaka Popular Travel Ltd, where I am working on developing a sophisticated B2B flight search portal catering to agents in Italy.

-- Currently, we are reliant on Amadeus Web Services as our primary source of real-time flight and pricing data, leveraging their API for seamless integration into our system.
+As a software engineer crafting a B2B portal tailored for the European market, my focus lies firmly on meeting the needs of our agents serving across Europe, with a special emphasis on Italy.
 We successfully handle over a thousand flight searches on a daily basis, and agents make between 100 to 200 bookings each day.
-We have integrated Amadeus Web Services API to provide top-notch flight content through our platform.

-- Emirates, one of our major stakeholders, is shifting their business and expressing interest in delivering their special contest via the NDC platform.
-To accommodate this, we have initiated collaboration with the Farelogix API to integrate NDC data into our existing system.
+- Our journey began with the realization that EDIFACT contents are the industry standard for travel data, sourced from Amadeus.
+However, the recent emergence of NDC content has been a game-changer, disrupting the market with its competitive pricing and innovative features.
+Embracing this shift, we partnered with Farelogix to seamlessly integrate NDC content for Emirates Airlines, diving headfirst into their age-old XML-based web services.

-- We are in the process of planning the development of a B2C portal for our current clients.
+- Beyond the technical aspects, my role as project manager involved acting as a bridge.
+I fostered communication between our clients, stakeholders with diverse needs, and our talented development team.
+I translated their requirements into clear tasks, ensuring the entire development process, from coding to rigorous testing, ran smoothly.
+We are in the process of planning the development of a B2C portal for our current clients.
 Additionally, we have intentions to create mobile apps in the near future.

 <!--
 **PositiveZahid/PositiveZahid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.